 Coronavirus Cases Rise To Highest Level Since Late July

-With coronavirus outbreaks picking up speed in dozens of states, the U.S is now climbing steadily toward a new peak in cases that may soon rival the summer surge — when the country hit over 60,000 infections on average a day for weeks in a row.
+With coronavirus outbreaks picking up speed in dozens of states, the U.S. is now climbing steadily toward a new peak in cases that may soon rival the summer surge — when the country hit more than 60,000 infections on average a day for weeks in a row.

 On Friday, U.S. cases surged higher than they had since late July, hitting nearly 70,000 in one day.
 The seven-day daily average is now more than 55,000 cases a day.
 New cases have gone up by nearly 30% from two weeks ago.